newcleo-dev-team/lbh15/README.rst

 Project Structure
 -----------------
-The project is organized in the following folder structure:
+The project is organized according to the following folder structure:

 .. code:: text